Rick0317/Humans-vs-Quantum-Computers---IBM/README.md

 ![alt text](https://github.com/Rick0317/Humans-vs-Quantum-Computers---IBM/blob/master/quantum_game/assets/game_screen.png?raw=true)

 # What to expect in "main_notebook.ipynb" file
+In main_notebok.ipynb file, you will see a group of codes written in cells.

+Please read the instructions and comments as you proceed in the file.

+You will expect to see some quantum circuits with several quantum gates.

+You not only run the given codes, but you also have to solve some tasks given in the file.

 # What to expect in "Quantum Random Number Generator Using Qiskit - WQ_07_IBM.ipyynb"

+You will see how quantum computing is implemented in real-life.

+In our case, you will play a simple Omikuji, a traditional Japanese fortune generator.